bioinfo-pf-curie/raw-qc/README.md

 ### 3'/5' adapter Trimming

-Several steps of trimming can be performed accord to the specified options.
+Several steps of trimming can be performed according to the specified options.

 1. 3' adapter trimming (with `TrimGalore!` or `fastp`)
 2. 5' adapter trimming with `cutadapt`
 3. PolyA tail trimming (with `cutadapt` or `fastp`)

-Additional options can be specified to define the type of sequencing, and the minimum quality/length threshold.
+Additional options can be specified to define the type of sequencing and the minimum quality/length thresholds.

 In addition, `raw-qc` also provides a few presets for automatic clipping/trimming:
 - `--picoV2`, add 3/5prime end clipping